How To Do Yoga Nidra & Yoga Nidra Benefits

 - I will be successful in all that I undertake.

 - I will awaken my spiritual potential, etc.

 Chose only one resolution and do not change it.

-Swami Satyananda Saraswati said that anything in the life can fail you, but not the resolve made during the Yoga Nidra.
+Swami Satyananda Saraswati said that anything in life can fail you, but not the resolve made during the Yoga Nidra.

 Rotation Of Consciousness Yoga Nidra